mahsankhan/marvelous-aspen/content/features.md

 title: Features
 sections:
   - actions:
-      - label: Sign up for Wait List
+      - label: See all features
         url: '#'
     content: >-
       V Pay is not your average crypto-payment solution.
 Our features are what